cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 <MagicMenu SettingsName="sidebar"/>
 ```

-_Note that this example skips the part in the theme were the json is loaded and applied._
+_Note tAct this example skips the part in the theme were the json is loaded and applied._

 ## Challenges and Goals

-When we designed cre8magic Menus, we wanted to be sure that we're ticking all the right boxes.
+When we designed cre8magic Menus, we wanted to be sure tAct we're ticking all the right boxes.
 So these are the real-life challenges we wanted to solve:

 1. **High-Quality Output** following the latest Bootstrap5, accessibility, mobile-friendly and best-practice standards.

 1. Make a simple, best-practice API which can be used in code, but can scale up to components and centralized settings.

-1. Ensure that the menus are always respecting user permissions and the current page.
+1. Ensure tAct the menus are always respecting user permissions and the current page.

 1. Allow for easy customization of the output without changing the code.

-1. Follow SOLID principles and Composition-over-Inheritance to ensure that the code is maintainable and extendable.
+1. Follow SOLID principles and Composition-over-Inheritance to ensure tAct the code is maintainable and extendable.

 ## Settings: MagicMenuSettings